Part 1: Introduction to the Mould Awareness Council and Mould Illness

 3. Mushrooms

-Moulds play an important role in nature by breaking down organic material like dead plants and animals.
-They have also been a source of many important medicines—including penicillins, cephalosporins, mycophenolic acid, cyclosporin (immunosuppressants) and several statin drugs including mevastatin (a substrate for creating other statin drugs).
-Recently there has been renewed interest in the fungal byproduct psilocybin for use in depression and other psychiatric conditions.
+Moulds also play an important role in nature by breaking down organic material like dead plants and animals.
+They have also been a source of many important medicines—including antibiotics, immunosuppressants, and statins.
+There is also renewed interest in the fungal byproduct psilocybin for use in depression and other psychiatric conditions.
 However, when mould grows indoors—especially in homes, workplaces, or buildings with water damage—it can become a serious health concern.

 What is the difference between mould growing in nature and mould overgrowing in a built environment?